mykola-khazanovych/art-box-mvn/README.md

 <h4> mvn edition </h4>
 <h4> eclipse ide project </h4>

-To read how to deploy this project to server using maven, pls, read comments in ***INSTALL*** section
+To read how to deploy this project to server using maven, pls, read comments in ***INSTALL*** section.

 <h2>Training grounds to learn java+web engineering.</h2>
 </p>